ekorkut/palantir-python-sdk/README.md

 ## Examples

+Using this SDK, you can interact both with datasets and objects.

+### Dataset examples

-### Read a Foundry Dataset into a Pandas DataFrame
+#### Read a Foundry Dataset into a Pandas DataFrame
 ```python
 from palantir.datasets import dataset